rstemmer/musicdb/docs/source/basics/data.rst

    Persistent state of tasks that are processed by the :mod:`musicdb.taskmanagement.managementthread` and managed by the :doc:`/taskmanagement/taskmanager`.

+config/:
+   In this directory configuration files are placed that are managed by MusicDB.

 webdata/:
    This directory contains all data that needs to be available by the HTTPS web server.
    It contains the WebUI configuration ``config.js`` as well as the artwork directory.